caprice-j/ggbash/README.md

 2.  **Intuitive tweaking.** Make it less stressful to finalize your plots.

-    -   adjust colors or lineweights
+    -   adjust colours or lineweights

     -   rotate axis labels